-In October 2020 half of the LTIP share options brought forward, being options over 125,000 shares, were exercised, with the second half of the LTIP share options, also being options over 125,000 shares, exercised in May 2021 with Treasury Shares being used to settle all of the options exercised.
-In the prior year Share options relating to the SAYE 2017 were exercised, with Treasury Shares being used to settle the options exercised.
+The SAYE 2019 scheme matured during the year and 111,814 share options were exercised, with Treasury Shares being used to settle all of the options exercised.
+In the prior year Share options relating to the LTIP 2017 were exercised, with Treasury Shares being used to settle the options exercised.